Taiwolawal/istio-project/README.md

 ![alt text](<png/Pasted Graphic 23.png>)

 # Install istiod
+Installation of Istiod consist of combination of pilot, citadel and gallery.
 Ensure to update meshconfig in the istiod.yaml to allow easy installation of cert-manager so as to be able to resolve http01 challenge from lets encrypt

 ![alt text](global-2.png)